Consumedgrub2/Emu_Client/README.md

 As stated above, it's back!
 You can visit it through the client itself...

 #### Credit
-Credit to [GBA Ninja](https://github.com/simon-paris/gba.ninja) and [MatthewBauer](https://github.com/matthewbauer/gametime-player) for the emulator cores.
+Credit to [GBA Ninja](https://github.com/simon-paris/gba.ninja), [MatthewBauer](https://github.com/matthewbauer/gametime-player) and [DeSume wasm](https://github.com/44670/desmume-wasm) for the emulator cores.